palonso/pecmae/genre-dataset/README.md

 # Creating the genre dataset with Spotify API
-- `selected-genres.yaml` contains a list of genres preselected for building the dataset.
+- The file `selected-genres.yaml` contains a list of genres preselected for building the dataset.
-- Create `selected-genres` file (each line string is a genre, see `src/test_genre_list` for an example) from `selected-genres.yaml`.
+- Create `selected-genres` file (line-delimited strings, each line string is a genre, see `src/test_genre_list` for an example) from `selected-genres.yaml`.
 - Register an application in the Spotify API dashboard: https://developer.spotify.com/dashboard.
 - Set your `SPOTIPY_CLIENT_ID`, `SPOTIPY_CLIENT_SECRET`, `SPOTIPY_REDIRECT_URI` environment variables.
 - `cd spotify/src`